 The Awards Journey

 The Awards process starts with the submission or nomination of innovative political projects.
+The deadline for nominations and submissions to the Innovation in Politics Awards 2024 is the 3rd of December 2023.
 These are then evaluated by the Citizens’ Jury.
-The finalists are subsequently invited to a conference and an evening gala ceremony, where the winners are announced and presented with their awards.
+The finalists are subsequently invited to a conference and a gala ceremony, where the winners are announced and celebrated with their awards.

 Nomination